openjdk/panama-foreign/doc/panama_ffi.md

 int x = foreign.get(ValueLayout.JAVA_INT, 0); // throws IllegalStateException
 ```

-Note how the new segment will behave as if it was allocated in the provided arena: when the arena is closed, the new segment is no longer accessible.
+Note how the new segment behaves as if it was allocated in the provided arena: when the arena is closed, the new segment is no longer accessible.

 Alternatively, if the size of the foreign segment is known statically, clients can associate a *target layout* with the address layout used to obtain the segment.
 When an access operation, or a function descriptor that is passed to a downcall method handle (see below), uses an address value layout with target layout `T`, the runtime will wrap any corresponding raw addresses as segments with size set to `T.byteSize()`:
 ```java